 Funding is allocated using a prescribed formula.
 The formula must be supported by relevant data and evidence.

-Strategic allocated funding grants will be awarded for a minimum of 3-5 years to demonstrate a longer-term commitment to deliver priority outcomes with partners.
+Where appropriate strategic allocated funding grants will be allocated on a longer-term basis to demonstrate a commitment to delivery priority outcomes.

 Shared outcomes requests are ad hoc, external proposals to NRW for funding to deliver projects/initiatives which we may have an interest in.

 The individual or organisation initiates the preparation of a proposal that they “own”.
 The format of the submission is within their gift.

 There is no NRW template, but a checklist will be provided setting out the criteria that should be included in any proposal for funding.

 NRW staff can discuss the strategic objectives and outcomes that the proposal will address.
 Staff need to be clear in any exchanges that these do not prejudge the assessment or decision to award funding, or give any such impression.
 Once the proposal is formally submitted those involved in earlier discussions can play no role in the assessment or final decision to award funding.